dormouse/Flask_Docs_ZhCn/api.rst

 .. module:: flask.json

 Flask uses ``simplejson`` for the JSON implementation.
-Since simplejson is provided both by the standard library as well as extension Flask will try simplejson first and then fall back to the stdlib json module.
-On top of that it will delegate access to the current application's JSOn encoders and decoders for easier customization.
+Since simplejson is provided by both the standard library as well as extension, Flask will try simplejson first and then fall back to the stdlib json module.
+On top of that it will delegate access to the current application's JSON encoders and decoders for easier customization.

 So for starters instead of doing::